 Conditions are specific requirements that must be met in order for an Approval Group to be triggered, and assigned to a Request.

-Note: It's important to be aware when multiple groups are being triggered to ensure it is intended, and not creating extra work for your Approvers.
+Note: It's important to be aware when multiple groups are being triggered to ensure it is intended, and not create extra work for your Approvers.

 Types of Conditions

-Using the Request Type Condition allows you to restrict which types of Requests an Approval Group will be responsible for.
-If a Request Type Condition is not selected, the group will be responsible for any, or all, Request Type(s) by default.
+Using the Request Type Condition allows you to select which types of Requests an Approval Group will be responsible for.
+If a Request Type Condition is not selected, the group will be responsible for any, or all Request Type(s) by default.